 E-Commerce personalization done right lies in removing obstacles to purchase, and improving the customer experience.
 To use a famous marketing mantra:

 Whether it’s creating a personalized home page, a personalized product page, or personalized banners, the jury is in: personalization is here to stay.
 We’ve arranged our 15 favorite e-commerce personalization tactics into three areas of focus for increasing profits.
-If you’d like a general background first, take a look at our personalization FAQ.
-We’ve also included a macro-level personalization strategy, which will be discussed in the section following the personalization FAQ.

 Table of Contents